Apply Now arrow

 • Remote network management

 The IT services you offer should be things you have extensive experience with.
-It can be tempting to offer services you have limited experience with in hopes that you’ll win more clients.
+It can be tempting to offer services outside your expertise in the hope of attracting more clients.
 However, you can seriously harm the reputation of your business if you don’t do an excellent job for a client.
-Online ratings and reviews make it too easy for unhappy clients to tell others that an IT professional isn’t competent.
+Online ratings and reviews make it too easy for unhappy clients to tell others that an IT professional isn't competent.

 Before settling on a list of IT services you plan to offer, learn about the target market you could serve and your potential competitors.
 Some metro areas are more challenging to start an IT business in than others in terms of customer base, competition, and expenses.
-Do market research on competing IT businesses in your city.
+Do market research and detailed competitive analysis on competing IT businesses in your city.

 • Is it underserved, providing you with a significant opportunity?

-• Is there a sub-segment of clients you could specialize in, for instance, providing cyber security to realtors?
+• Is there a sub-segment of target audience you could specialize in, for instance, providing cyber security to realtors?

 Finding out what services competitors in your area offer is relatively easy.
 It just takes some internet research.
 Take some time to dig deeper to find out how much they charge.
 This will help you determine whether you can bill enough for your services to be competitive while still earning a reasonable income.

-It’s critical to choose a suitable business model or structure for your business.
-It will help you protect your operation, get the financing you need, limit the paperwork you have to file and maintain, and control how much you pay in taxes.
+It's essential to understand what it takes to start a business and choose a suitable business model or structure for your business.
+It will help you protect your operations, get the financing you need, limit the paperwork you have to file, and control how much you pay in taxes.

-The most common business entity options for small IT services companies are:
+The most common business entity options for tech startups include:

-• Sole proprietorship.
-This is the most straightforward and streamlined business structure for single-person companies.
-You don’t need to file any paperwork with your state.
+• Sole Proprietorship: This is the most streamlined business structure for single-person companies.
+Here, you don't need to file any paperwork with your state.
 However, if a client sues you, your personal assets could be at risk.

 Once you decide on a structure for your business, you may need to get a business license.
-(Your lawyer will let you know for sure.)
-Requirements for getting a business license vary by state, but applying for one is usually relatively easy.
+Requirements for getting a business license when starting an IT business vary by state, but applying for one is usually relatively easy.

 Your state's business licensing website will provide all the information you need to apply for a license, but expect to submit basic information about your company, such as:

 A business plan explains everything you and others need to know to get your business off the ground and how you plan to grow it in the future.
-Many small businesses don’t have a formal business plan when they start, but this can be a big mistake.
-You can’t build a successful operation if you don’t have a blueprint to guide it.
-Also, if you want to get funding for your business, investors and banks will most likely require you to submit a complete and current business plan.
+Many small businesses don't have a formal business plan when they start an IT business, but this can be a big mistake.
+You can't build a successful operation if you don't have a roadmap to guide it.
+Also, if you want to get funding for starting an IT company, investors and banks will most likely require you to submit a complete and current business plan.

-The U.S. Small Business Administration (SBA) offersbusiness plan templates.
-It’s wise to leverage them because they typically include all the information lenders require, such as:
+The U.S. Small Business Administration (SBA),backed by the U.S. gov. offers business plan templates.
+It's wise to leverage them because they typically include all the information lenders require, such as:

 • A summary of your company